otaciliofox/nlw-Be-The-Hero/README.md

 ## :memo: License

 <br />
-This project is licensed under the MIT License, see the - [page](https://opensource.org/licenses/MIT) for details.
+This project is licensed under the MIT License - see the details in <a href="https://opensource.org/licenses/MIT">page</a>.

 ---
 Make with :purple_heart: